 How Slow Images Affect Ordering Behaviour

-Beyond that, oversized files consume unnecessary bandwidth on the hosting server.
-I’ve experienced that optimised images reduce server strain, meaning we’re literally paying extra for bloated photos.
-In fact, the bloated photos don’t convert.
+Beyond ranking damage, oversized files consume unnecessary bandwidth on hosting servers.
+Optimised visuals reduce server strain.
+So, you’re literally paying extra for bloated photos that repel customers.

 (Money evaporating for zero benefit.)